whiskeysierra/knowledge/docs/practices/hand-roll-test-doubles.md

     Mocks only know about the specific methods and behaviors you explicitly define in each test.
     This means there's no compile-time or runtime check to ensure these mock setups adhere to the actual interface *contract*.
     This lack of enforcement creates a significant risk of introducing subtle errors that can go undetected.

+    The term "_contract_", in this context, refers to both the syntax (method signatures) and semantics (intended behavior) of an interface.

 *   **Tight Coupling to Implementation**